 The Friendship with Euler and Death

 Anders Johan Lexell became very attached to Leonhard Euler, who lost his sight in his last years but continued working using his elder son Johann Euler to read for him.
 Lexell helped Leonhard Euler greatly, especially in applying mathematics to physics and astronomy.
 He helped Euler to write calculations and prepare papers.
 On 18 September 1783, after a lunch with his family, during a conversation with Lexell about the newly discovered Uranus and its orbit, Euler felt sick.
 He died a few hours later.
+After Euler’s passing, Academy Director, Princess Dashkova, appointed Lexell in 1783 to replace him.
+Lexell did not enjoy his position for long: he died on 30 November 1784, at age of only 43.
+In 1784, the year of his death, he was elected a member of the Royal Society of Edinburgh.

 References and Further Reading: